 saga graphically describes an icy night when hundreds of local people meandered along

-footpaths and sheep tracks to hear him preach at Preston.
+footpaths and sheep tracks to hear him preach in Preston.
 The meeting was veiled

 in secrecy.
 Sentinels were posted to warn of ambushes by the authorities.
 Women were